 Confederation of the Rhine

-The elephant and the whale.
-Prior to Austerlitz, the British had won a stunning victory over the French navy during the Battle of Trafalgar.
-The French would no longer be able to threaten British interests on the sea.
+Significantly, and only two months before Austerlitz, the British had won a stunning victory over the French navy during at Battle of Trafalgar.
+The French would no longer be able to threaten British interests at sea.
 One could view Austerlitz as establishing two power blocs between both the British and the French.

 The victory at sea had been matched by a victory on land.
 Austerlitz had shown that Europe was now a fight between the spheres of influence that existed with both nations.
 Napoleon had legitimised his young empire as a force to be reckoned with.
 The Napoleonic wars had truly begun.